 - Why was the technical reports server taken down?

 - NTRS Training via YouTube

 - The STI Program provides training videos to help users become more familiar with the features and functions of the NTRS.
 Users can access these tutorials via the NASA STI YouTube Channel to learn on-demand and at their own pace.

 - NTRS promotes the dissemination of NASA STI to the widest audience possible by allowing NTRS information to be harvested by sites using the Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH).
 OAI-PMH defines a mechanism for information technology systems to exchange citation information using the open standards HTTP (Hypertext Transport Protocol) and XML (Extensible Markup Language).
 NTRS is designed to accept and respond to automated requests using OAI-PMH.
 Automated requests only harvest citation information and not the full-text document images.

-If you are interested in harvesting from NTRS, please fill out the brief OAI Harvester Information form so that CASI can notify you of any changes related to the OAI service or content.
+If you are interested in harvesting from NTRS, please fill out the brief OAI Harvester Information form so that the STI Program can notify you of any changes related to the OAI service or content.
 Also note the changes to the available record formats below.

 Sites interested in harvesting from NTRS should review the following guidance before harvesting:

 Use of Government Information